 The Internal Revenue Service is currently swamped.
 Despite that admission, you might still be anxiously waiting for your expected tax refund.
 The IRS says they have already processed more than 91 million individual returns from 2020.
 Additionally, more than 68 million refunds have already been issued to taxpayers.
 However, the agency is still holding more than 29 million returns for manual processing.
-That includes more than five million refunds from 2019 and 2020, which were completed on paper.
+That include more than five million refunds from 2019 and 2020, which that were completed on paper.
 If you’re one of the millions of Americans wondering “where’s my tax refund?”, you’re not alone.

 The IRS attributes the current delays to the fact that they are short-staffed.
 They have struggled to manage processing issues due to the pandemic.
 There have also been plenty of last-minute tax changes as a result of a new presidential administration taking over.
 Aside from the problems inside the IRS, your tax refund may be delayed for a whole host of other issues — some of them self-inflicted.
 Here’s a list of reasons why your tax refund might still be missing.

 Check With IRS

 Let’s start at the most obvious spot.
 The IRS actually has numerous ways for you to check the status of your refund.
 If you go to their website, you’ll find all the information you need.
 There’s the IRS2Go mobile app or a desktop version.
 You need your SIN (or ITIN) number, your filing status, and the exact amount of your refund, according to the tax return you filed.

 The IRS recommends that you don’t try to call them to inquire about your refund.
 They just don’t have the manpower to deal with those calls.
 However, if the Check My Refund Status tool indicates that you should call, then go ahead and get on the phone.
 One thing you definitely should not do is file a second tax return.
 That will just raise red flags within their automated system.
 It will probably delay your tax refund even further.
 You don’t want that.